rinnechan/searching-engine/README.md

 Evaluation Refinement: Adjust the DeepEval prompt to better recognize structured tariff codes to prevent unnecessary recursion loops.

 Local Model Scaling: Transition to 14B or 30B models for the Supervisor in local mode to increase reasoning capabilities to ~80% accuracy.

+Attribution: This project uses the Singapore Trade Classification, Customs and Excise Duties (STCCED) 2022 dataset, made available by Singapore Customs under the Singapore Open Data Licence.